-VAHPA forms Branch Number 3 of the Health Services Union (HSU) in Victoria, which represents highly specialised degree-qualified allied health professionals working in the Victorian healthcare sector.
+VAHPA forms Branch 3 of the Health Services Union (HSU) in Victoria, which represents highly specialised degree-qualified allied health professionals working in the Victorian healthcare sector.

 Prior to 2012, Branch 3 was merged with Branch 1 (today called the Health Workers Union) and HSU NSW to form an entity called “HSU East“.

 In June 2012, following charges against former HSU East leaders Craig Thompson, Michael Williamson and Kathy Jackson for corruption and misappropriating union funds, the Federal Court placed HSU East into administration, de-merged the organisation and declared all elected positions vacant.
 In a subsequent internal election, a rank and file ticket, called “Clean Sweep”, stood for and won all elected positions in Branch 3.

 A year later, in July 2013, Branch 3 was renamed and rebranded to the Victorian Health Professionals Association (VHPA) in an effort to distance itself from the old HSU.
 At this time, VHPA also moved to its West Melbourne office and adopted its current brand and identity.
 Two years after this, in July 2015, VHPA was renamed and rebranded slightly to its current name, the Victorian Allied Health Professionals Association.